ab77/netflix-proxy/README.md

 [![](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/vultr.png)](http://www.vultr.com/?ref=6871746)

 The following is based on a Debian image provided by `Vultr`, but should in theory work on any Debian distribution.
+Do **not** enable IPv6 on the host.

 1. Head over to [Vultr](http://www.vultr.com/?ref=6871746) to create an account.
 2. Create a compute instance using `Debian 8 x64 (jessie)` image.